-- Stakeholders23 any individual, organization or society at large who can either affect and/or be affected by the company's strategies, policies, business decisions and operations, in general.
-These include, among others, customers, creditors, employees, suppliers, investors, as well as the government and community in which it operates. - w.
-Stockholders24 any stockholder of record in the books of the Bank, acting personally, or through an attorney-in-fact; or any other person duly authorized by him or through a trustee designated pursuant to a proxy or voting trust or other similar contracts, whose stockholdings in the Bank, individual and/or collectively with the stockholdings of: - (1) His spouse and/or relative within the first degree by consanguinity or affinity or legal adoption; - (2) A partnership in which the stockholder and/or the spouse and/or any of the aforementioned relatives is a general partner; and - (3) Corporation, association or firm of which the stockholder and/or his spouse and/or the aforementioned relatives own more than fifty percent (50%) of the total subscribed capital stock of such corporation, association or firm, amount to one percent (1%) or more of the total subscribed capital stock of the Bank. - x.
-Subsidiary25 a corporation or firm more than fifty percent (50%) of the outstanding voting stock of which is directly or indirectly owned, controlled, or held with power to vote by its parent corporation. - y.
-Substantial Stockholder26 a person, or group of persons whether natural or juridical, owning such number of shares that will allow such person or group to elect at least one (1) member of the board of directors of the Bank or who is directly or indirectly the registered or beneficial owner of more than ten percent (10%) of any class of its equity security.
+- x.
+Stakeholders23 any individual, organization or society at large who can either affect and/or be affected by the company's strategies, policies, business decisions and operations, in general.
+These include, among others, customers, creditors, employees, suppliers, investors, as well as the government and community in which it operates. - y.
+Stockholders24 any stockholder of record in the books of the Bank, acting personally, or through an attorney-in-fact; or any other person duly authorized by him or through a trustee designated pursuant to a proxy or voting trust or other similar contracts, whose stockholdings in the Bank, individual and/or collectively with the stockholdings of: - (1) His spouse and/or relative within the first degree by consanguinity or affinity or legal adoption; - (2) A partnership in which the stockholder and/or the spouse and/or any of the aforementioned relatives is a general partner; and - (3) Corporation, association or firm of which the stockholder and/or his spouse and/or the aforementioned relatives own more than fifty percent (50%) of the total subscribed capital stock of such corporation, association or firm, amount to one percent (1%) or more of the total subscribed capital stock of the Bank.

+- z.
+Subsidiary25 a corporation or firm more than fifty percent (50%) of the outstanding voting stock of which is directly or indirectly owned, controlled, or held with power to vote by its parent corporation. - aa.
+Substantial Stockholder shall refer to a person, or group of persons whether natural or juridical, owning such number of shares that will allow such person or group to elect at least one (1) member of the board of directors of a BSFI or who is directly or indirectly the registered or beneficial owner of more than ten percent (10%) of any class of its equity security.
+For cooperative banks (Coop Banks), substantial shareholders shall refer to primary cooperatives which have enough shares to elect a seat in the board, or those with at least ten percent (10%) ownership of the Coop Bank's equity.

-II.
-BOARD GOVERNANCE
+II.BOARD GOVERNANCE

-A. Board of Directors
+a.
+Board of Directors

 i.
-Powers/Corporate powers of the Board of Directors27
+Powers/Corporate powers of the Board of Directors26